Curriculum & Requirements

 In the first year, students gain basic clinical knowledge and skills to prepare them for practica in subsequent years.
 In the second and third academic years, students carry out clinical work under the direct supervision of departmental clinical faculty.
 In subsequent years of the PhD program, students engage in advanced practica in community settings to prepare them for internship and beyond.

-As students progress through the program, they engage in ongoing assessment of their developing competencies reflecting broad and general training in clinical psychology as well specialization in the student’s area(s) of interest.
-In order to acquire sufficient breadth, all students must meet program requirements.
-In consultation with their faculty advisor, students may also plan additional experiences to supplement development of relevant competencies.
+As students progress through the program, they engage in ongoing assessment of their developing competencies reflecting broad and general training in clinical psychology as well as specialization in the student’s area(s) of interest.
+Program requirements are designed to ensure that students acquire sufficient breadth of training.
+In consultation with their research supervisor, students may also plan additional experiences to supplement development of relevant competencies.

 The UBC Psychology Clinic serves many of the Clinical Program’s training and research needs.
 The Clinic operates throughout the year, providing assessment and psychotherapy services to members of the community.
 Several practicum teams function within the Clinic, allowing students to gain experience with diverse treatment issues and modalities of intervention.
 The Clinic also supports interaction with members of the professional community, hosting a variety of speakers and promoting clinical workshops.